 (very near Baggot Street)

-This AGM, the 33rd of the ICCS, gives the membership a say in the running of our society, and an opportunity to become involved in its committee through nomination and election.
-All members should have received full details by post, and are urged to attend.
+This anniversary AGM, the 30th of the ICCS, gives the membership a say in the running of our society, and an opportunity to become involved in its committee through nomination and election.
+All members are urged to attend.